 As the journey continues you will love to explore our South Eastern bank, sitting down at the bottom you can gaze up for a lovely display of plants native to warmer regions like New Zealand to Australia.
 In the spring, this rocky hillside has pops of colour from vibrant, purple Allium, as well as exciting textures from flowering Protea and Leucospermum.
 You definitely won’t want to miss our Wisteria when in flower as our walkway encases you in their graceful, hanging flowers.

 That concludes the virtual tour!
 I hope this inspires you to come and see it for yourself as there is so much that you can’t simply describe with words, you just have to experience it in person.
 This garden is designed for you to explore and to have an adventure!
-When I first visited I felt like a kid running around these maze like pathways, so I always encourage people to go off route, explore, and find your own hidden gems.
+When I first visited I felt like a kid running around these maze like pathways, so I always encourage people to go off route, explore, and find your own hidden spots.
 So ignore the numbers, there’s plenty for you to see and have fun!

-Even though at the end of September we will be closing to the public for Winter, we always have many plants of interest and plenty of projects underway.
+Even though at the end of September we will be closing to the public for winter, we always have many plants of interest and plenty of projects underway.
 For updates and to see what happens in the gardens behind the scenes, feel free to check in here on our website or Instagram @Lamorranhousegardens.
 A big thanks to those who have visited so far, we hope you have enjoyed your time here and welcome you back again next year to watch the garden grow!

 Keep planting and keep posted,